 All children learn best when they are healthy, safe and secure, when their individual needs are met and when they have positive relationships.
-At the Harmony Trust, the welfare requirements as documented in the Statutory Framework for the Early Years foundation stage (2021) are followed.
+At the Harmony Trust, the welfare requirements as documented in the Statutory Framework for the Early Years foundation stage (4 September 2023) are followed.

 - All staff in the EYFS are expected to be vigilant to all safeguarding matters and to put the welfare of children at the heart of everything they do. - All children have a designated Key Person to ensure individual needs are met - Staff attend training to ensure they are confident and competent when dealing with safeguarding matters - Safer Recruitment procedures are followed (see safeguarding policy).
-Ratios, as detailed in the 2021 EYFS framework, are adhered to at all times. - Personal mobile phones MUST NOT be used by staff to take photographs of children and must be for personal use only.
-Except with the express permission of the senior leadership team, personal mobile phones should not be kept near the children. - Intimate care is conducted according to the intimate care policy - Support for children with medical conditions and for those requiring medication is conducted according to the medicines policy - There will be a paediatric first aid trained member of staff on site at all times, when children are present and visits out of school will be accompanied by first aid trained staff - The setting is safe and secure.
+Ratios, as detailed in the 4 September 2023 EYFS framework, are adhered to at all times. - Staff:Child ratio as per KCSIE 2023 are adhered to at all times (see KCSIE 2023, pages 28-31) - Personal mobile phones MUST NOT be used by staff to take photographs of children and must be for personal use only.
+Except with the express permission of the senior leadership team, personal mobile phones should not be kept near the children.

+- Intimate care is conducted according to the intimate care policy - Support for children with medical conditions and for those requiring medication is conducted according to the medicines policy - There will be a paediatric first aid trained member of staff on site at all times, when children are present and visits out of school will be accompanied by first aid trained staff. - The setting is safe and secure.
 Risk assessments are completed for all areas of the setting.
 Please see the Health and safety policy (and associated guidance) for more information. - If a staff member has medication which may affect their ability to care for children, the staff member should seek medical advice.
 Leaders must ensure that staff members only work directly with children if medical advice confirms that the medication is unlikely to impair that staff member's ability to look after children properly.
 All medication must be securely stored, and out of reach of children at all times.